sailfish009/maskrcnn-benchmark/README.md

 ## Webcam and Jupyter notebook demo

-We provide a simple webcam demo that illustrates how you can use `maskrcnn_benchmark` for inference:
+We provide a simple webcam demo that illustrates how you can use `mydl` for inference:
 ```bash
 cd demo
 # by default, it runs on the GPU